What Is The Free Tablet With Medicaid Program

 - Tablets provide internet access and offer countless entertainment options, such as games, music, videos, etc.

-What Other Benefits Will I Receive if I Qualify For the Medicaid Program?
+Other Benefits Will You Receive if You Qualify For the Medicaid Program

 The only benefits that you can get directly from Medicaid are medical services, such as physician services, laboratory and x-ray services, and home health services.
-However, through your participation in Medicaid you also automatically qualify for numerous other government assistance services, such as Lifeline and ACP.
-Through these services you can receive: Nowadays, having a tablet or a similar electronic device offers many benefits, including:
+However, through your participation in Medicaid, you also automatically qualify for numerous other government assistance services, such as Lifeline.
+Through such services, you can receive:

 - Free or discounted monthly phone, wireless, or internet services